The 9 Best True Crime Books Of 2017

 Seamlessly blending true crime and memoir, The Fact of a Body by Alexandria Marzano-Lesnevich takes readers into the murder that the writer herself became consumed with.
-An anti-death penalty law student, Marzano-Lesnevich finds her position challenged by convicted child murderer Ricky Langley.
-Digging into the life of Langley, she discovers haunting and uncomfortable parallels between his life and her own, in a way that forces her to deal with both her own past and the politics of Langley’s life or death sentence.
+An anti-death penalty law student, Marzano-Lesnevich finds their position challenged by convicted child murderer Ricky Langley.
+Digging into the life of Langley, they discover haunting and uncomfortable parallels between his life and their own, in a way that forces them to deal with both their own past and the politics of Langley’s life or death sentence.

 'American Fire: Love, Arson, and Life in a Vanishing Land’ by Monica Hesse